anakic/Jot/README.md

 {
 	InitializeComponent();

-	// start tracking this Window instance
+	// Start tracking the Window instance.
-	// this will apply any previously stored data and start listening
-	// for "WindowClosed" event to persist new data.
+	// This will apply any previously stored data and start listening for "WindowClosed" event to persist new data.
 	Services.Track(this);
 }